willardharris/balena-ads-b/balena-dash/README.md

 To configure the URL displayed by webkit, set the **`LAUNCH_URL`** environment variable.
 If nothing is set, balenaDash will display the [browser block](https://github.com/balenablocks/browser#choosing-what-to-display) local webpage.

-### Switching URLs quickly using your web browser or Slack
+### Switching URLs quickly using your web browser

 Your balenaDash device is also running a small webserver on port 8080.
-The screen will show the URL configured at `LAUNCH_URL` normally, but the webserver allows you to put other URLs on screen quickly and easily.
-If you tell balenaCloud to expose your device's public URL, then you can even control it with Slack (or `curl`, or anything that can use webhooks).
-[More details](https://github.com/mozz100/tohora/blob/master/README.md)
+The web page can be loaded by navigating your browser to the device's local IP address.

+In the 'reported' section you can click 'Refresh' and find out what URL the browser is displaying, whether the GPU is enabled, whether the browser is using kiosk mode, the version of Chromium and the flags being used.

+In the 'Request' section you can set the URL, KIOSK mode, enable or disable the GPU and set the browser to automatically refresh on a given interval.

 ## Automate backlight switching